qkzk/fm/development.md

 - cd command (Alt+g) includes children of a path (detected as soon as you type a /)
 - double clic on a menu item to execute it.
 Same as a clic then press enter.
 - Fixed a bug where search completion would be made before the char is inserted, displaying wrong results
+- Fixed a bug where preview were built for second pane even if it wasn't visible, wasting ressources

 #### Changelog